GNS3 Cloud connection on a Linux server

 This is the easiest way, just choose the ethernet interface of your Linux system (e.g. eth0) as the cloud interface.

-The GNS3 device is connection to your LAN like a seperate device.
+The GNS3 device is connection to your LAN like a separate device.

 That way the GNS3 device uses the same IP network